rosulek/gmail-tickler/README.md

 4. **Set up a time-driven trigger** for processing of the tickler file:
     * In the "resources" menu of the script editor, select "current project's triggers".
     * Add a new trigger for the function called `processThreads`, to be time-driven whenever you like.
-I suggest an hourly or 30-minute trigger.
+I suggest an 15- or 30-minute trigger.

 5. **Add a Gmail filter** to get messages into the tickler file, if you are using the tickle-by-email-address feature.
 You should add a filter for the search query `to:USERNAME+tickler from:me` (where `USERNAME` is your GMail ID), to bypass the inbox and assign the `tickler/email` label to messages.
 Yes, you can literally include `from:me` in the filter.